postcss/autoprefixer/CONTRIBUTING.md

 4. But if you fix it, it will be always better
 5. yarn test
 6. Send PR

-## Filing issues
-Issues, questions, or comments about existing features should be filed as an issue.
-Support for new features also requires filing a new issue.
-You can file an issue [here](https://github.com/postcssAautoprefixer/issues).

-- If you have problems with the output CSS from Autoprefixer; you'll need to post:

-  1. Input CSS
-  2. Output CSS
-  3. Expected output CSS
-  4. Run `npm ls | grep autoprefixer` and check output
-  5. Browserslist config.
-If you use `browsers` option, create Browserslist config first.

-- If Autoprefixer throws error:

-  1. Input CSS
-  2. Run `npm ls | grep autoprefixer` and check output
-  3. Run `npm ls | grep postcss` and check output
-  4. Browserslist config
-  5. Error stacktrace (with example for users who don’t know what is stacktrace)

 ## Running Tests
 Autoprefixer needs units test to verify that a given prefix will work as expected.
 Depending on the type of change being made you'll need to add...